siddarth-c/MachineLearning/README.md

 Blah Blah .......

-Einstein : The definition of insanity is doing the same thing over and over again, but expecting different results. <br>
+But I can assure you Einstein was wrong at least when he said this, "The definition of insanity is doing the same thing over and over again, but expecting different results." <br>